Galaktionm/Galaktionm.github.io/_posts/2022-11-07-Setup-And-Startup.md

 It is very easy and intuitive to understand the code that way: You create a WebApplicationBuilder, add services, build the application, optionally create service scope, and tell application which services to use.
 You can separate the code with new lines to make it more readable.

 ##### Spring’s component-based structure
 Spring application has different structure.
 Configuration is scattered across multiple classes in multiple packages.
-Often, you will find that the class responsible for running the application looks like this:
+Often, you will find that the class responsible for running the application contains only few lines of code and looks like this:

 ![SpringApplication](/assets/SpringAppStartup.png)